Learning noisy tissue dynamics across time scales

 In order to describe individual cells proliferating and dying, we encode these discrete data in a graph whose varying connectivity is determined by the time-dependent interaction network.
 The discreteness challenge (first row in Fig. \ref{fig_gwn}B-C) is tackled by choosing the neural network \drift{} in Eq.~\eqref{eq:dyn_eq} to be a graph neural network whose connectivity evolves in time due to cell motion, division, and removal, so the structure of the locality bias is dynamic and informed directly by the data.

 Stochastic effects, our second challenge (second row in Fig. \ref{fig_gwn}B-C), are captured by the noise term \noise{} in Eq.~\eqref{eq:dyn_eq}.
 In particular, we must allow the noise in the states of individual cells to be correlated with each other through the interaction network.
-In order to do so, we combine the graph neural networks (which handle deterministic rules) with normalizing flows, a class of generative models used to generate and sample complex probability distributions~\cite{Tabak2010,Rezende2015,Kobyzev2021}.
-The resulting graph normalizing flow~\cite{Liu2019} allows us to model the joint probability distribution of all the cells in the tissue.
+In order to model the joint probability distribution of all the cells in the tissue, we resort to our dual-graph normalizing flow architecture.
 We enforce that different cells should behave identically, with the same drift term and the same probability distribution of the noise, when they have the same biological state \state{} and the same local environment (i.e. other cells in the graph \graph{}), like real cells tend to do.